 Take the example of Miss Chua, a friend and client of mine.
 She is single, an only child who is expecting to inherit her parent’s property, and works in the web design industry which offers her exciting growth opportunities in the short term.
 Yet, one of her concerns is being burnt out from the constant need to be creative and meet deadlines in her job.

-As she is in her late-thirties, she is really starting to think longer term and wonders how she can plan financially beyond the setting up of insurance and savings plans.
+As she is in her late 30s, she is really starting to think longer-term and wonders how she can plan financially beyond the setting up of insurance and savings plans.

 When I first started working with her on financial planning, my first objective was to let her understand the importance of having a financial plan for the long term and what that financial plan should consist of.
 More importantly, what having a good financial plan will mean to her in the future – the ability to maintain her sense of security and freedom.